AdobeDocs/commerce-frontend-core/src/pages/guide/css/theme-ui-lib.md

   - Theme
 ---

-The Magento UI [library](https://glossary.magento.com/library) is a flexible [Less]-based [frontend](https://glossary.magento.com/frontend) library designed to assist Magento [theme](https://glossary.magento.com/theme) developers.
+The Magento UI [library](https://glossary.magento.com/library) is a flexible [Less]-based [frontend](https://glossary.magento.com/frontend) library designed to assist [theme](https://glossary.magento.com/theme) developers.
 It employs a set of mixins for base elements to ease frontend theme development and customization.

-This topic describes how the library is organized, and how to use it.
-For more information, see the [Magento UI library documentation] that reflects the latest [embedded documentation].
+This topic describes how the library is organized and how to use it.

-## Components provided by the UI library {#library_elements}
+## Components provided by the UI library

-The Magento UI library provides the ability to customize and reuse the following user interface elements and properties:
+The UI library provides the ability to customize and reuse the following user interface elements and properties:

 *  actions-toolbar
 *  breadcrumbs